Sjord/Sjord.github.io/_posts/2016-11-04-current-state-of-breach-attack.md

 ## Mitigations

-That does not mean that nobody did nothing.
+That does not mean that nobody did anything.
 In fact, several fixes or mitigations have been developed to protect against BREACH.
-Most of these make only sense in specific cases, making it hard to provide one best practice to be protected against BREACH.
+Most of these make only sense in specific cases, making it hard to provide one best practice to protect against BREACH.

 ### Disable compression